hoersamu/vue3-agile/README.md

       width: 100%
 ```

-You can also check [nuxt-agile](https://github.com/hoersamu/nuxt-agile) repository and check working demo of vue-agile with Nuxt and SSR.

 ## FAQ

 #### 1. Using component with dynamic content

 If content changes, you have to use `reload` or in some cases, you can use `key` property: `<agile :key="mySlides.length">...</agile>` (it'll rebuild the carousel after each change of `mySlides` length).

-#### 2. Support for IE11

-Yes, the UMD bundle is built with support for IE11.
-If you build your app with vue-agile as a dependency yourself be sure you configured babel properly (read more in [vue documentation](https://cli.vuejs.org/guide/browser-compatibility.html#browserslist) or just use my config for [babel](https://github.com/hoersamu/vue-agile/blob/master/babel.config.js)).